-Neotel, which is owned by Tata Communications, Nexus Connexion and CommuniTel, recently agreed to be acquired by Liquid Telecom and Royal Bafokeng Holdings following c competitive bid process.
+Neotel, which is owned by Tata Communications, Nexus Connexion, and CommuniTel, recently agreed to be acquired by Liquid Telecom and Royal Bafokeng Holdings following a competitive bidding process.
 The acquisition will strengthen Liquid Telecom’s position as the largest independent pan-African telecommunications provider.

 To read this article, you must be a paid subscription member.
 (Current members login here

 Join now for $395 per year

 - Weekly newsletter with original and curated news, analysis and perspective

 - Africa’s private capital deals, fund raises and the investment firms and executives involved